sgoedecke/yanbr/README.md

 [ ] Make the circle shrink at intervals, with a countdown

-[ ] Add entities that players will want to collect
+[X] Add entities that players will want to collect (healing entities)

 [ ] Waiting list for ongoing games (death view)